30 Years of Biodiversity Stewardship with Gamewatchers Safaris

 Recognition and Outreach

 Our conservancies have been featured in various national and international publications, highlighting our commitment to eco-tourism and community development.
-Our founder, Jake Grieves-Cook, has for over 40 years been actively involved in discussions about the future of conservation, further emphasizing our role in the industry.
+Our founder, Jake Grieves-Cook, has for over 40 years been actively involved in the field of wildlife conservation in Kenya, having served on the board of trustees of the Kenya Wildlife Service and as vice-Chairman of the East African Wildlife Society as well as working closely with community leaders to establish wildlife conservancies in the Amboseli and Mara eco-systems, further emphasizing our role in the industry.

 An awarding winning & exemplary model